 - You can host mobile-optimized coupons directly on Twitter, and gain foot traffic to your store from your mobile Followers.

 It’s not too late to make a coupon campaign for your business.
 You can make a coupon app in about 5 minutes – and have it live to reach out to your customers for the shopping season.

 3 coupon tips:

 - People love to get a discount for Christmas shopping

 - Set up coupons on your landing pages, or direct via your Twitter

 3. Holiday Contests

-Contests generate excitement, and increase engagement with your customers.
-Use holiday themed contests to increase sales in both your local stores, and your online shopping sites.
+Contests generate excitement and increase engagement with your customers.
+Use holiday-themed contests to increase sales in both your local stores and your online shopping sites over December.

-You can generate tons of participants by running multiple holiday contests - such as a “12 Days of Contests”.
-People will get to know your contests, and keeping coming back daily for more.
+You can generate tons of participants by running multiple holiday contests – such as “12 Days of Contests”.
+People will get to know your contests, and keep coming back daily for more.